 Items listed above must be brand new with the exception of clean baskets and containers you already have in personal storage.
 Use worn or second-hand baskets and containers you already have for design research only.
 Customers want and deserve brand new items.

 Equipment is also on your list.

 - Shelving – to organize the above items

 - Storage boxes – to secure foods from pets and insects

-- Refrigerator – required if you plan to sell perishable items
+- Refrigerator – consider a tabletop version if you plan to sell perishable items

-- Heat gun – needed for shrink wrap
+- Heat gun – the one item needed for shrink wrapping

-The amount of money to start a gift basket business is subjective.
-It all depends on these factors:
+The amount of money needed to start a gift basket business is subjective.
+It all depends on answers to the following questions:

 - Are you starting a full-time or part-time business?

 - How much inventory (foods, etc.) will you purchase?